-The home of St. Pete Mayor and Busch Gardens architect Randy Wedding is now for sale
+The former home of St. Pete Mayor and architect Randy Wedding is back on the market

-The home of late architect and former St. Petersburg Mayor Randolph "Randy" Wedding is now on the market in Snell Isle Estates, and it's certainly something to behold.
+The home of late Busch Gardens architect and former St. Petersburg Mayor Randolph "Randy" Wedding is once again for sale in Snell Isle Estates.

 Located at 990 31st Ave.
 NE, the 5,878-square-foot contemporary home was built in 1968, but was extensively remodeled in 2006 with the help of Tampa-based architect Jovica Milic, whose firm Mesh Architecture is responsible for quite a few familiar spots in the Bay area, including both Burrito Boarder locations, and the since-shuttered Cigar City Brewpub in Northdale.